Safari guests at sunset in the Maasai Mara, Exploreans Mara River Camp, Kenya

 Maasai Mara, Kenya

-Where the river bends, the wild begins
+Where the river bends,

 A front-row seat to one of Earth's greatest spectacles